Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Kentavious Caldwell-Pope included, will be in action at 8:30 PM on Friday against the Miami Heat in the 2023 NBA Playoffs.
+Kentavious Caldwell-Pope and his Denver Nuggets teammates take on the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Monday.

-In this article we will break down Caldwell-Pope's prop bets, using stats to help you make good selections.
+If you'd like to place a bet on Caldwell-Pope's props, we dive into his available ones, providing some stats and trends, below.

 Kentavious Caldwell-Pope Prop Bets vs. the Heat